2-Day Race Licensing Sat. April 11-Sun. April 12th 3 spots available

 The heart of the matter

-Racing for Children’s raises funds for the Cardiac Intensive Care Unit, which cares for babies, children, teens, and young adults who are critically ill with heart problems.
-At least one cardiac physician is present in the CICU 24/7.
-Employing dedicated heart experts and the most advanced technology, the CICU has won awards for its excellence.
+Racing for Children’s raises funds for cardiology research within the Heart Center, supporting innovations that improve outcomes for infants, children, teens, and young adults facing complex heart conditions.
+At least one cardiac physician is present in the Heart Center 24/7.
+Employing dedicated heart experts and the most advanced technology, the Heart Center has won awards for its excellence.

 Goal: 24K